Cancer myth: Coffee, tea, hot beverages and cancer

 There is some evidence that cancer can be initiated by constant irritation of body surfaces (like skin and the lining of the mouth and throat).
 Extremely hot water can serve as this constant irritant.

 Regular moderate consumption of tea and coffee is unlikely to affect your risk of cancer.
-However it is recommended that you avoid drinking scaldingly hot water-based beverages.
+It is, however, recommended that you avoid drinking scalding hot water-based beverages above 65°C.

-For more information see Cancer Council Australia's Position statement on tea and cancer.
+• Cancer Council Australia’s Position statement on tea and cancer: http://www.cancer.org.au/policy-and-advocacy/position-statements/nutrition-and-physical-activity/